 Alcohol in Iceland

 Now that you’ve read this curated list of fine Icelandic breweries, it’s time to get brewery hoppin’!
+A glass of cold beer is the perfect companion to any dish of the Icelandic cuisine, don't you think?
 However, before setting off, it’s worth pointing out that the rules for selling alcohol are still quite strict in Iceland today.

 This means you can’t buy strong beer in supermarkets, and outside of bars and restaurants, it is only available in state run Vínbuð (ATVR) stores which are subject to restricted opening times.
 For example, they are always closed on Sundays and Bank holidays.

 The selection does vary greatly from store to store - there are far more beers available in the ATVR stores in Reykjavík compared to the smaller ones in the countryside.